Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-how-to-implement-a-pet-friendly-policy-at-your-rental-property.md

   property. "
 heroHeading: How to Implement a Pet-Friendly Policy at Your Rental Property
 heroImg: /assets/implementing_pet_friendly_policy.jpg
+heroAltImg: "Pet-friendly policy for tenants and landlords at rental properties "
 social: true
 promoSection:
   promoTitle: We Manage Pets Better